BrandonXu6106/obsidianpublish/content/thoughts/Filecoin.md

 ### GossipPub

-GossipSub is a [[gossip|gossip]]-based pubsub protocol that is utilising two types of links to propagate messages:
+GossipSub is a [[gossip.md|gossip]]-based pubsub protocol that is utilising two types of links to propagate messages:

 1. *mesh links* that carry full messages in an *eager-push* (i.e., proactive send) manner and
 2. *gossip-links* that carry message identifiers only and realise a *lazy-pull* (i.e., reactive request) propagation model.